pypsa-meets-earth/pypsa-earth/doc/community/software-hints.md

 ### Git

-[Git](https://git-scm.com/) is a free open source system aimed at tracking changes in the code development and enable to coordinate the parallel software development between many developers.
+[Git](https://git-scm.com/) is a free open source system aimed at tracking changes in the code development and enables coordination of parallel software development between many developers.

 It is highly recommended to [learn the git basics](https://git-scm.com/doc).